 This curriculum describes the regulations concerning the course of studies in mathematics at the University of Fribourg.
-It is based on the regulations of the Faculty of Science as defined in the Règlement du 2 février 2004 pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences [Regulations of 2 February 2004 for the Obtainment of the Bachelor of Science and Master of Science] (subsequently called the Regulations for short).
+It is based on the regulations of the Faculty of Science and Medicine as defined in the Règlement du 2 février 2004 pour l'obtention des Bachelor of Science et des Master of Science de la Faculté des sciences et de médecine [Regulations of 2 February 2004 for the Obtainment of the Bachelor of Science and Master of Science] (subsequently called the Regulations for short).